wmo-im/wis2box/docs/source/user/cap-alerts.rst

 Publishing an Alert
 -------------------
 Let's begin by creating a CAP alert.
-This can be done by navigating to 'CAP Alerts' -> 'Alerts' in the left-hand menu, and clicking the *Add Alert* button in the top-right corner.
+This can be done by navigating to 'CAP Alerts', then 'Alerts' in the left-hand menu, and clicking the *Add Alert* button in the top-right corner.

 .. image:: ../_static/cap/alerts_menu.png
    :alt: Alerts Menu